TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 # Tag-based Prompting

 To use Tags in NAIDiffusion, simply assemble a list of tags freely.
 Use commas to separate tags.
 While tags on Boorus use underscores instead of spaces, the parser replaced all underscores 'with spaces' to make it easier to write prompts.

 Thus, write prompts with spaces in them if they use multiple words, and bound them with commas.
-Forgetting a comma might cause the prompt to be interpreted incorrectly.
+Forgetting a comma might cause the prompt to be interpreted incorrectly. **It is important to write your tags in all lowercase (even for proper nouns) and properly space them, as the tokenizer will not automatically flatten case or correct spacing.
+Try to only use latin characters and punctuation.**

+When autocompleting tags, a comma will be added automatically. **Tags do not require underscores, with the exception of facial expressions like `^_^`.
+You should not use underscores outside of these specific tags.**

+Keep in mind that most non-latin characters and punctuation will be turned into `UNK` tokens and may cause tags to break.

 Something that is important to note is that prompts are interpreted with linear priority, which is the reverse of text generation.
 What comes first has more weight, but the rest is more or less normalized in strength.

-**When weighing tags with curly braces or square brackets, stacking them has a multiplicative effect, rather than additive.
-The multiplier is 1.05 per pair of brackets**.
+It can be useful, or detrimental depending on the result, to put style, composition, or artist tags at the very beginning of the prompt, as it will strongly increase their effect.

 Tag-based prompts tends to lead to consistent designs.
 However, they come out stylistically different and less diverse than Prose-based prompts.

 There are several tag categories that are important to know, due to how extensively they were used in tagging.

 ## Quality Tags And Aesthetic Tags

 You may have heard of the `masterpiece` tag being used to "improve generation quality".
 This goes a little bit more in depth.

 Images were classified according to a percentile "quality score".
 Different tags were then applied to training images based on that score.

 **For V1**, from highest percentiles to lowest percentiles:

 `masterpiece, best quality, high quality, normal quality, low quality, worst quality`

-**For V2**, from highest percentiles to lowest percentiles:
+**For V2 onwards**, from highest percentiles to lowest percentiles:

 `best quality, amazing quality, great quality, normal quality, bad quality, worst quality`

 Keep in mind that "amazing quality" incidentally has more NSFW content, so it may be more appropriate to use for NSFW images, as opposed to "best quality".
 (This also explains why it tends to generate beaches and people in swimsuits.)

 If you use any of the Unwanted Content default filters, `worst quality, bad quality,` are **automatically inserted in Unwanted Content**.
 You can disable the filter or write them in your prompt to activate them anyway.

 **Aesthetic tags** are used exclusively in V2 and V3 and onwards to designate pictures which match the intended "feel" of the model, as opposed to images that diverge too greatly from the aesthetic that NovelAI sought.
 The tags for Aesthetics are:
-`very aesthetic, aesthetic, displeasing, very displeasing` Effectively, displeasing images stray too far from the intended "look" of NAI Diffusion, or have aesthetics considered "poor" so that the model knows to avoid them.
+`very aesthetic, aesthetic, displeasing, very displeasing`

+Effectively, displeasing images stray too far from the intended "look" of NAI Diffusion, or have aesthetics considered "poor" so that the model knows to avoid them.

 You only need one tag for quality and one for aesthtics, though generally you won't need one.
 It is better to downbias bad things than overly bias "good" things, as this may damage creativity.
-Generally just using the default Unwanted Content filters will be fine.
+Generally just using the default Unwanted Content and Quality Tag presets will be fine.

 ## Counting Characters and Gender

+**For V4, this mostly helps for composition.
+Character tagging mostly supersedes this, but it can be useful to use gender/number tags as to ensure consistency.**

 One of the ubiquitous booru tags is the gender count tag.
 Whenever there is a number of characters in frame, then they are counted by gender.

 The tag format is always the same.
-A number from one to 6 (with a plus if more than 6), followed immediately by the gender. `1boy, 2girls`
+A number from one to 6 (with a plus if more than 6), followed immediately by the gender. `1boy, 2girls`.

 You can also use `other` as a gender for androgynous or transgender characters.
 Generally, they will look rather feminine nonetheless.

 This tag is almost universally put in first position because it starts with a number rather than a letter, but you can put it anywhere.
 Those tags are **very** powerful, so you might not even need to use them, if you simply describe a character.
 It is mostly to make sure you have that number of characters in frame, or reinforce gender expectations.

+**However, V4 strongly expects these tags, even if using multi-character prompts.
+You should try to include them as a result.**

 If you are looking to generate gender noncomforming characters, here are a few tags.

 `twink, otoko no ko,` or `1girl, flat chest` can help generate soft boys.
+(You may need to put `breasts` and similar tags in Unwanted Content)

-`toned female, tomboy, tough` can help generate butch girls.
+`toned female, tomboy` can help generate butch girls.

 ## Character Reference and Artist Reference

 After you specified quality and character number/gender, you'll want to specify, if applicable, the **Reference Character**, followed by its **source franchise**.
 Keep in mind that Boorus use Japanese name order, meaning that family name comes first for Japanese characters.

 `yor briar, spy x family`